orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Header copyright notices
   - License files for free open source compatibility
   - Patches conform to project license terms.
-  - The URIs will be reviewed for https and trust.
+  - The URIs will be reviewed for https, trust, and file naming collisions.
   - ASCII sorted configure, *DEPENDs, IUSE, REQUIRED_USE, etc.
   - Each and every ebuild, patches, and other files will be manually checked for security.